12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Ensure you've typed at least 2 characters in the filter box.
   - The fuzzy match might be less precise than expected.
 Try refining your filter term.
   - Remember it only filters the file path and error messages shown in the list, not the file content itself.
+- **Fuzzy Matching in Boolean Query Not Working as Expected:**
+  - Fuzzy matching is automatically applied when an exact match isn't found for terms of 3 or more characters.
+  - Fuzzy search is designed to find approximate matches, so it may return more results than expected.
+  - Fuzzy matching also works within the NEAR function, helping find terms that are approximately similar.
+  - If you need more precise matching, use exact quoted terms or regular expressions, or disable fuzzy search in the Settings.
 - **Search Term Highlighting Not Working:**
   - Highlighting only applies to the content preview of files that _matched_ the Content Query.
   - Search terms are highlighted in both plain text and syntax-highlighted code previews, making it easy to locate the relevant parts of matched files.